edvin/fxlauncher/README.md

 ```

 Note that the mainClass is set to the launcher, _not_ to your main application class.
 Also note that the `build-jar`
 goal is executed in the `package` phase.
-The example above also includes a `built-native` goal in the `install` phase.
+The example above also includes a `build-native` goal in the `install` phase.
 It is important that the `build-native` goal is run after FXLauncher adds the manifest.

 3. Create the manifest